Construction Rating: | starstarstarstarstar_border |

 Manufacturer: | Nordic Rocketry |

 Weighin' in at 7.5 ounces with a reach o' 23 1/8" and sportin' a 2.6" thick body with punchin' power from a 24mm motor, t' Meanie is a contender!
-Nordic Rocketry packages this "stout, matey, me hearties, tough and extremely cool" rocket with t' tauntin' message nay t' take their word for it but t' get one and "warn your friends t' keep their wimpy rockets at a safe distance, ‘cause this one’s mean."
+Blimey!
+Nordic Rocketry packages this "stout, matey, tough and extremely cool" rocket with t' tauntin' message nay t' take their word for it but t' get one and "warn your friends t' keep their wimpy rockets at a safe distance, ‘cause this one’s mean."

 That’s exactly what I did.
-I got one and put it t' t' test against two other "fat" kits, ya bilge rat, t' Estes’ Fat Boy and Vaughn Brother’s Blobbo.
-Well, blow me down!
+I got one and put it t' t' test against two other "fat" kits, me hearties, arrr, t' Estes’ Fat Boy and Vaughn Brother’s Blobbo.
+Bein' taller and usin' a larger motor set this kit apart from t' other two from t' get-go, shiver me timbers, however, matey, consider all three reviews before you purchase your next 2.6" Sport kit.
+Avast!
 Ahoy!
-Bein' taller and usin' a larger motor set this kit apart from t' other two from t' get-go, matey, however, consider all three reviews before you purchase your next 2.6" Sport kit.
-Begad!
 See me 2.6" Stubby Rocket Comparison Page

-T' kit comes with a 12" long, arrr, thicker (1/16") single body tube and 9" long balsa nose cone.
-Aye aye!
+T' kit comes with a 12" long, thicker (1/16") single body tube and 9" long balsa nose cone.
 Blimey!
 Ya scallywag!
-Blimey!
 It’s 24mm motor mount comes with laser-cut plywood centerin' rings and a motor retention clip.
+Well, blow me down!
 It’s most unique feature are t' three laser-cut 1/16" plywood fins which are shaped so as t' set this kit apart from any other.
-Well, me hearties, blow me down!
-Blimey!
-It comes with a 19" rip-stop nylon parachute, matey, and eye-screws for attachin' t' ¼" elastic shock cord.
-Begad!
-Blimey!
+Ya scallywag!
+It comes with a 19" rip-stop nylon parachute, and eye-screws for attachin' t' ¼" elastic shock cord.
 It also includes two brass launch lugs and a rub-on Meanie™ decal.

 CONSTRUCTION:

 There are six pages o' construction instructions and a single page o' operatin' instructions.
+Arrr!
 Aye aye!
-There are plenty o' clear, arrr, instrumental illustrations for ensurin' accurate alignment and build.
+There are plenty o' clear, instrumental illustrations for ensurin' accurate alignment and build.
+Well, blow me down!
 T' instructions are in logical order and if followed can ensure a successful build.
-Ya scallywag!
-Ya scallywag!
-T' kit is rated skill level 3, however, shiver me timbers, I think it falls betwixt 2 and 3.
-Avast!
+Ahoy!
+T' kit is rated skill level 3, shiver me timbers, however, shiver me timbers, I think it falls betwixt 2 and 3.
+Begad!
 T' introduction does indicate that Nordic Rocketry kits are designed "for those with some experience building" model rockets.
-Aye aye!
+Begad!
+Blimey!

 Assembly o' t' Meanie™ be fun and employed a couple o' new techniques t' me.
+Ahoy!
+Blimey!
+Avast, me proud beauty!
+Blimey!
+All o' t' parts fit, ya bilge rat, with minor sandin' as noted below, and allowed for quick assembly.
 Well, blow me down!
-All o' t' parts fit, with minor sandin' as noted below, and allowed for quick assembly.
-Arrr!
+Blimey!
+Avast, me proud beauty!
+Blimey!

 T' motor mount assembly requires notchin' o' t' lower centerin' rin' t' allow clearance for t' motor hook and also an eye-screw is attached t' t' upper centerin' rin' as t' anchor for t' shock cord.
-Avast!
+Begad!

-When installin' t' motor mount, t' instructions suggest checkin' for fit and nay t' force t' mount into t' body tube.
-Blimey!
+When installin' t' motor mount, me bucko, arrr, t' instructions suggest checkin' for fit and nay t' force t' mount into t' body tube.
 I found that t' fit seemed very tight, ya bilge rat, however two things remedied this.
-Begad!
-Begad!
-First, matey, although discovered second for me, was that thar be a small ridge around t' end o' t' body tube.
-Avast!
+Well, blow me down!
+First, although discovered second for me, matey, was that thar was a small ridge around t' end o' t' body tube.
+Sand this off first, arrr, then check for fit.
+If still tight then a light sandin' o' t' centerin' rings will resolve it.
 Aye aye!
-Sand this off first, then check for fit.
-Aye aye!
-If still tight then a light sandin' o' t' centerin' rings will resolve it.
-Begad!
-I sanded t' centerin' rings first, ya bilge rat, which probably wasn’t necessary.
-Blimey!
+Ahoy!
+I sanded t' centerin' rings first, which probably wasn’t necessary.

-Another new technique be t' attachment o' t' eye-screw t' t' nose cone.
 Well, blow me down!

-Begad!
-This is screwed, shiver me timbers, glued and bridged.
-Ahoy!
+Another new technique was t' attachment o' t' eye-screw t' t' nose cone.
+Arrr!
+Well, matey, blow me down!
+This is screwed, glued and bridged.
 T' bridgin' was a new idea t' me.
-Begad!
+Avast, me proud beauty!
+Ya scallywag!
 This is where t' glue is "bridged" through t' eye-screw t' increase its hold t' t' nose cone.
-Aye aye!
+Arrr!

 To start t' finishin' process I used sandin' sealer on t' large balsa nose cone.
-Then, ya bilge rat, as always, ya bilge rat, I began preppin' for paintin' with Plasti-Kote primer.
-Arrr!
-Ya scallywag!
+Begad!
+Begad!
+Then, as always, I began preppin' for paintin' with Plasti-Kote primer.
+Well, blow me down!
 T' nose cone really needed a lot o' work.
-Blimey!
 T' nose cone really needed a lot o' work.
+Aye aye!
 This could have been reduced if I followed t' finishin' instructions.
-Avast, me proud beauty!
 They suggest usin' wood putty and sandin' sealer t' fill t' spiral seam in t' body tubin' and nose cone.
-Blimey!
-Begad!
-I simply used multiple coats o' primer, sandin' back t' a smooth surface each time.
+Ya scallywag!
+Aye aye!
+I simply used multiple coats o' primer, ya bilge rat, sandin' back t' a smooth surface each time.
 Avast!

-Next, while walkin' through t' Walmart, shiver me timbers, I discovered their brand o' paint for $0.
-Ya scallywag!
-Blimey!
-Ya scallywag!
-Blimey!
-Blimey!
-Blimey!
+Next, while walkin' through t' Walmart, matey, I discovered their brand o' paint for $0.
+Avast, me proud beauty!
 98/can.
+Aye aye!
+Well, ya bilge rat, blow me down!
 I couldn't resist.
-I got a can o' yellow, matey, shiver me timbers, clear and primer.
+Ya scallywag!
+I got a can o' yellow, clear and primer.
+Ahoy!
+T' made me final coat o' primer with t' Walmart brand.
 Aye aye!
-Blimey!
-T' made me final coat o' primer with t' Walmart brand.
-Well, blow me down!
-Blimey!
+Avast!
 Then 2 coats o' bright yellow.
+Avast, me proud beauty!
 T' recommendations on t' Walmart can is t' do additional coats within 4 hours or after 1 week.
-Begad!
-Blimey!
+Ahoy!
+Well, matey, blow me down!
 Small price t' pay for t' paint costin' so little.
-Begad!
-Blimey!
-Blimey!
-Blimey! (additional comments about Walmart paint)
+Arrr! (additional comments about Walmart paint)

-A week later, arrr, I painted t' one fin with a blue t' match t' decal.
-Avast, me proud beauty!
-Aye aye!
+A week later, I painted t' one fin with a blue t' match t' decal.
+Avast!
 I also applied t' single decal which is a self-adhesive vinyl decal spellin' out Meanie™.
-Blimey!
-Followin' t' instructions carefully and only applyin' pressure on t' letters, I be able t' successfully apply t' decal.
-Avast, me proud beauty!
-Aye aye!
-Once complete, ya bilge rat, I hit t' entire rocket with two light coats o' Walmart Clear paint.
+Arrr!
+Avast!
+Followin' t' instructions carefully and only applyin' pressure on t' letters, ya bilge rat, I was able t' successfully apply t' decal.
+Once complete, me hearties, ya bilge rat, arrr, I hit t' entire rocket with two light coats o' Walmart Clear paint.
 Well, blow me down!
 Done!

-Overall, me hearties, for CONSTRUCTION I would rate this kit 4 1/2 points.
-Arrr!
+Overall, for CONSTRUCTION I would rate this kit 4 1/2 points.
+Well, blow me down!
+Well, matey, blow me down!
 Other than t' single instruction suggestion and t' extra work o' havin' t' deal with a balsa nose cone, it was excellent!

 FLIGHT/RECOVERY:

-While gettin' ready for flight, arrr, two passer-bys stopped and introduced themselves.
-Well, blow me down!
-Blimey!
-Arrr!
-Blimey!
+While gettin' ready for flight, shiver me timbers, two passer-bys stopped and introduced themselves.
 Both o' them commented on t' Meanie™ askin' who manufactured it.
 Aye aye!
+Well, blow me down!
 One person picked it up and commented on how durable it felt and admired t' fins.
-Now, ya bilge rat, we know it looks good but that this contender fly?
+Avast, me proud beauty!
+Now, we know it looks good but that this contender fly?

-Usin' an Aerotech 24mm RMS casin' loaded with a D15-4, me hearties, arrr, t' Meanie™ be ready for it's premiere.
-Aye aye!
-Avast, arrr, me proud beauty!
-It be placed into t' rin' (launch order) on rod number 9 (3/16 launch rod) durin' t' NOVAAR Vacuum-22 event.
+Usin' an Aerotech 24mm RMS casin' loaded with a D15-4, t' Meanie™ was ready for it's premiere.
+It was placed into t' rin' (launch order) on rod number 9 (3/16 launch rod) durin' t' NOVAAR Vacuum-22 event.
+Arrr!
 T' t' referee (launch controller) announced t' fight (I mean flight) and began t' count down for t' main event.
+Blimey!
 Well, blow me down!
-5, 4, 3, me hearties, 2, arrr, 1 .
-Well, blow me down! .
-Blimey!
-Well, arrr, blow me down! .
-Ya scallywag! ding, arrr, ding!
-Meanie™ was out o' it's corner quickly, delivered an explosive punch that left t' launch rod vibratin' and jerkin' t' heads o' all observers upward.
-Ya scallywag!
-After a line o' smoke, and at what seemed t' be Meanie's™ slowest point, pow, shiver me timbers, me bucko, shiver me timbers, t' last punch!
+5, me hearties, me hearties, 4, matey, 3, 2, matey, 1 .
+Ahoy! .
+Ya scallywag! .
+Begad! ding, ding!
+Meanie™ be out o' it's corner quickly, delivered an explosive punch that left t' launch rod vibratin' and jerkin' t' heads o' all observers upward.
+Avast, me proud beauty!
+After a line o' smoke, and at what seemed t' be Meanie's™ slowest point, pow, me bucko, t' last punch!
 It was all down(hill) from here as it floated safely back t' t' ground.
-Ahoy!
+Begad!
 Thus concluded t' matter.
+Aye aye!

+T' second challenger that Meanie™ had t' face be an Aerotech E28-7.
+Aye aye!
+I removed half o' t' ejection charge before attachin' it t' t' RMS casing.
 Avast!

-T' second challenger that Meanie™ had t' face was an Aerotech E28-7.
-I removed half o' t' ejection charge before attachin' it t' t' RMS casing.
 Ahoy!
-Blimey!
 T' flight was straight but I could nay see ejection.
-Assisted by a good wind, matey, t' rocket was carried and good distance.
-Avast, me proud beauty!
+Begad!
+Avast!
+Assisted by a good wind, t' rocket was carried and good distance.
+Ya scallywag!
 I landed in someone's driveway just outside o' t' flyin' field, chippin' two o' t' fin bottoms and a small spot on t' top t' body tube.

-Still showin' t' bruises from it's second challenger, t' Meanie™ faced it's third "seasoned" challenger, Estes D12-3.
+Still showin' t' bruises from it's second challenger, t' Meanie™ faced it's third "seasoned" challenger, me hearties, Estes D12-3.
 Aye aye!
 This old timer delivered a devastatin' blow that CATO'd t' rocket t' t' ground with a hole clean through t' chute and multiple points o' damage on t' nose cone.
-Well, blow me down!
-Arrr!
+Begad!
 T' D12-3 displayed it's pleasure by throw a fire ball into t' air.
-Avast, me proud beauty!
+Ahoy!
+Ahoy!

 After t' three flights (if you count t' last event), t' shock cord is showin' some crackin' on t' edges but it still solid and intact.
-Well, blow me down!
-Begad!
+Arrr!
+Blimey!
 I still think a Keelhaul®©™® leader or a protective sheath would help this kit out.
-Arrr!
-Well, blow me down!
+Avast!

-Overall, for t' combination o' toughness and uniqueness and ease o' build, me bucko, this kit should be a qualified contender for anyone's next 2.6", ya bilge rat, short, sport flyer.
-Nordic Rocketry's catalog only contains 5 kits, but after buildin' this one, I'm lookin' forward t' future releases!
+Overall, me hearties, for t' combination o' toughness and uniqueness and ease o' build, me bucko, this kit should be a qualified contender for anyone's next 2.6", short, me bucko, me hearties, sport flyer.
+Ahoy!
+Nordic Rocketry's catalog only contains 5 kits, shiver me timbers, me hearties, but after buildin' this one, me bucko, I'm lookin' forward t' future releases!
 I give t' kit an OVERALL ratin' o' 4 1/2 points.
+Aye aye!

 Update 9/23/08: After over 10 years o' flying, this rocket has now reached it's 60th flight (captured below).